actswartz/ansible/TUES/06 vault.md

 * A secure `vault.yml` with encrypted credentials
 * A playbook that runs successfully using `--ask-vault-pass`
 * A MOTD banner applied to IOS-XE devices
-* Experience verifying that no credentials are stored or displayed in clear text
+* Verified the banner through Ansible output and directly on the device
-* An understanding of password rotation via `ansible-vault rekey`
+* Experience with password rotation (`ansible-vault rekey`)

----